PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 reshape(t1[], dim(codomain(t1)), dim(domain(t1))) |> disp
 ```

-Finally, all constructors can also be replaced by `Tensor(..., codomain)`, in which case
+All constructors can also be replaced by `Tensor(..., codomain)`, in which case
 the domain is assumed to be the empty `ProductSpace{S,0}()`, which can easily be obtained
 as `one(codomain)`.
 Indeed, the empty product space is the unit object of the monoidal
 category, equivalent to the field of scalars `𝕜`, and thus the multiplicative identity